damianhakert/damianhakert.github.io/source/posts/2016-08-05-continuous-integration-delivery-and-deployment-with-gitlab.html.md

 {: .alert .alert-success}

 Well, with GitLab, you have all of this, **fully-integrated into one single UI**.
-From [GitLab 8.10] on, you can [perform Manual Actions] and manually deploy your application with the click of a button, making Continuous Delivery easier than ever.
+From [GitLab 8.10] on, you can [perform Manual Actions][manual] and manually deploy your application with the click of a button, making Continuous Delivery easier than ever.
 Take a look.

-Deploy to staging:
+You can manually **deploy** to staging:

 ![Continuous Delivery - deploy to staging]{: .shadow}

-Deploy to production:
+You can also manually **deploy** to production:

 ![Continuous Delivery - deploy to production]{: .shadow}

-Rollback to the previous state with a click of a button:
+And you are free to **rollback** to the previous state with the click of a button:

 ![Continuous Delivery - rollback]{: .shadow}

-## Continuous Deployment

-**[Continuous Deployment][cdp]** is a software development practice in which every code change goes through the entire pipeline and is put **into production immediately**, resulting in many production deployments every day.
-It does everything that Continuous Delivery does, but the process is fully automated, there's no human intervention at all.

-For example, our website [about.GitLab.com], is **continuously deployed**.
-We commit multiple times a day to feature-branches, and every push triggers a [parallel][doc-stages] test and build.
-Every time we merge to the `master` branch (and we do that a lot, every day), the code is **tested**, **built**, and **deployed** to the production [environment][env], passing through the entire [pipeline][com-pipe].
-There's no further manual action that triggers the deployment: it is an automated process, controlled by GitLab CI.

 ## From idea to production with GitLab